 Medication At School

-Conroe ISD policy allows school nurses to train authorized school employees to administer medication to students during school hours should it be necessary for the student’s optimum health and for maintaining maximum school performance.
+Conroe ISD policy allows school nurses to train authorized school employees to administer medication to students during school hours and school related events should it be necessary for the student’s optimum health and for maintaining maximum school performance.
 Texas Law requires districts to have the following information on file for all students who receive medication at school.

 The school must receive a written and dated request from the parent or legal guardian to administer any medication.
 This permission must include the name of the drug, the exact dosage and reason or purpose the student is to receive the medication.
-Prescription and non-prescription drugs must be in the original container and properly labeled.
-Medications given at school must be approved by the Federal Drug Administration (FDA).
+Prescription and nonprescription drugs must be in the original container and properly labeled.
+Authorized District employees have the right to refuse to administer prescription and nonprescription medications that have not received approval by the Food and Drug Administration (FDA).
 Only the guidelines printed on the container will be followed unless a physician order is present.
 The Surgeon General, the Food and Drug Administration, and the Center for Disease Control have recommended that due to the increased risk of developing “Reye’s Syndrome”, aspirin or products containing aspirin not be given to children under 18 years of age.
 If your physician orders aspirin for your child, please send a copy of the physician order.

 Additional guidelines for medication to be administered at school